 That said, the idea of managing is shifting, as companies turn to a more project-based model.
 Information sharing and communication will become even more critical than they are today, as freelancers and employees tackle different sides of a single project or different projects all together.
 Managers will need to become much more diligent about outlining expectations, providing relevant context, and challenging their own beliefs about how a project should be executed.

 From a logistics perspective, vendor and freelancer management systems will make structuring, monitoring, and paying for projects easier.

 3. What about time conflicts because multiple ‘bosses’ want projects completed quickly?

 The beauty of online labor marketplaces is that each manager can find the specific resource they need for a project within 24-48 hours, rather than the 75+ days it takes to find and onboard a new hire.
 And, managers don’t need to compete for the same resource because there are many available freelancers to choose from.

 On the freelancers’ side, there are systems and tools for them to manage their book of business so they only accept projects they know they have the bandwidth to complete.

-4. What is your point of view on the value propositions for internal stakeholders at a large organizations to sell gig-work internally?
+4. What is your point of view on the value propositions for internal stakeholders at large organizations to sell gig-work internally?

 One consistent message we hear from finance teams is how difficult it is to find and retain great talent.
-The value proposition for internal stakeholders is that freelancers can help solve this uniquitous challenge.
+The value proposition for internal stakeholders is that freelancers can help solve this ubiquitous challenge.
 How?